 In Year 11 pupils have freedom to develop their own ideas towards the GCSE exam using a range of their chosen medium but closely guided by their teacher to achieve the best possible results.

 The department is very proud of its outstanding exam success.
-All 2017 leavers secured unconditional offers to study art as well as architecture, fashion, graphic design and illustration.
+All 2021 leavers pursuing creative paths secured offers to study fine art, design, photography, architecture, textiles, fashion and shoe design at their chosen university.

 "The scale and ambition of many final examples was outstanding.
 It was a pleasure to moderate such a diverse range of exciting and imaginative work which takes place in this centre of excellence for art and design.”

 Beyond the Classroom

 The Art Department runs a large co-curricular programme to give access to our facilities and staff expertise.
 Pupils are encouraged to work in the department independently during any of the department opening times.

 Year 9 pupils also have the chance to build large-scale ceramic pieces to display in the gardens around the College or explore ideas through photography.
 As part of the Gold Arts Award and gold Duke of Edinburgh’s Award, pupils develop ideas for exhibitions with local galleries, conduct workshops with children, and explore darkroom photographic ideas.
 As part of the service and skills (S@S) programme, pupils have also painted murals for local schools.